Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Properties, interpretation and examples

 where a smoothed signal is obtained through linear combinations of neighbors on the complement set.
 Since $\Pblock$ is block diagonal and non negative, the second filtering step is also a low pass filter that only uses connections within $\Ac$ or $\Bc$.
-Complexity of the operation $\Zm \xv$ is thus dominated by the product with $\Pblock$ (i.e., product by $\Qm^{-1}$).
-In \autoref{sec_vertex_partitioning} we will show that the vertex partition can be chosen so that the product $\Qm^{-1}\xv$ can be implemented efficiently.